berkley4/ungoogled-chromium-debian/toolchain/Toolchain.md

 -DLLVM_LINK_LLVM_DYLIB=ON -DBOOTSTRAP_LLVM_ENABLE_LLD=ON -DBOOTSTRAP_BOOTSTRAP_LLVM_ENABLE_LLD=ON -DPGO_INSTRUMENT_LTO=Thin
 ```

+For clarity I'll use -j4 below instead of -j<number of threads>.

 If you have built before then run :-

 ```sh
 ninja -j4 -C build -t cleandead
 ```

 ___Compile___
 ```sh